Eoin G. Harty

-Eoin G. Harty (born November 23, 1962, in Dublin, Ireland) is a Thoroughbred racehorse trainer in the United States.
+Eoin G. Harty (born November 23, 1962) is a Thoroughbred racehorse trainer in the United States.
 From a family of horsemen, Eoin (pronounced Owen) Harty is the fourth generation to be involved in racing.
 At age sixteen he went to work at the Irish National Stud then a year later moved to the United States, working in the business in California where he still makes his home.

 Harty worked for notable stables such as that of Allen E. Paulson and eventually became an assistant to trainers John Russell and then Bob Baffert.
 In 2000, he took charge of the training of two-year-olds for the North American division of Sheikh Mohammed's Godolphin Racing.
 In 2001, Eoin Harty got his big break as he conditioned Godolphin's Tempera who won the Breeders' Cup Juvenile Fillies and earned American Champion Two-Year-Old Filly honors.